Origin of Bidri Craft

 There are various types of Bidri craft that varies from one another.
 All of the types have their own charm authentically.
 They are:

 Specimen of Bidri Craft

 The crafts of Bidri have various specimens like textiles, utensils, showpieces and so on.
 The Bidri patterns are embroidered into fabrics and ornaments like necklaces and earrings.
 Lamp shades, wall plates, wine decanter, hookah are some common specimen in Bidriwares.

 The first person to win national award for Bidri craft was Syed Tassaduq Hussain in 1969.
 Followed by that, other notable artists like Abdul Hakeem, Shah Majeed Quadri, etc have won national awards too.
 Shah Rasheed Ahmed Quadri offered live demonstration of Bidri art on Republic day in the year 2011.
 The Indian Government has awarded him with Shilpguru award in 2015.

-The Bidri in India has gained its recognition as the government has formulated several new policies to boast up the artistic production of the traditional industries.
+The Bidri art in India has gained its recognition as the Government has formulated several new policies to boast up the artistic production of the traditional industries.
 The market scenario defines that Bidri work has a great market possibility in India as well as in the other sectors of the world as far as the craftsmanship is concerned.
 The artistic pieces of Bidri work are popular amongst the tourists.